opentok/learning-opentok-web/README.md

 See the following:

-* [API reference](https://tokbox.com/opentok/libraries/client/js/) -- Provides details on the API's available in the OpenTok Javascript client library
+* [API reference](https://tokbox.com/opentok/libraries/client/js/) -- Provides details on the API's available in the OpenTok JavaScript client library

 * [Tutorials](https://tokbox.com/opentok/tutorials/) -- Includes conceptual information and code samples for all OpenTok features